 - Robot gives chocolate to the user when the user presses a button

-If you build a nice application with Niryo One and Arduino (or any other electrical board), feel free to share it with the Niryo Community, on Youtube and on the Niryo forum.
+If you build a nice application with Niryo One and Arduino (or any other electrical board), feel free to share it with the Niryo community on the social networks with #niryo.
 We’d be glad to feature your project :)